FabMo/fabmo-api-tests/scripts/test_order_README.txt

-Use this script for development purposes.
-Tests should not depend on each other to pass.
+Use this script for development purposes to run tests in a specific order.
-But it is sometimes useful to schedule a few short tests run for testing purposes.
+Tests should not depend on each other to pass, but it is sometimes useful to schedule a few for debugging.